vrslev/stompman/README.md

 ### ...and caveats

-- stompman only runs on Python 3.11 and newer.
+- stompman supports Python 3.11 and newer.
 - It implements [STOMP 1.2](https://stomp.github.io/stomp-specification-1.2.html) — the latest version of the protocol.
-- The client-individual ack mode is used, which means that server requires `ack` or `nack`.
-In contrast, with `client` ack mode server assumes you don't care about messages that occured before you connected.
-And, with `auto` ack mode server assumes client successfully received the message.
-- Heartbeats are required, and sent automatically on `listen()` (defaults to 1 second).
+- Heartbeats are required, and sent automatically in background (defaults to 1 second).

 Also, I want to pointed out that:

 - Protocol parsing is inspired by [aiostomp](https://github.com/pedrokiefer/aiostomp/blob/3449dcb53f43e5956ccc7662bb5b7d76bc6ef36b/aiostomp/protocol.py) (meaning: consumed by me and refactored from).
 - stompman is tested and used with [Artemis ActiveMQ](https://activemq.apache.org/components/artemis/).
-- Specification says that headers in CONNECT and CONNECTED frames shouldn't be escaped for backwards compatibility. stompman doesn't escape headers in CONNECT frame (outcoming), but does not unescape headers in CONNECTED (outcoming).
+- Specification says that headers in CONNECT and CONNECTED frames shouldn't be escaped for backwards compatibility. stompman escapes headers in CONNECT frame (outcoming), but does not unescape headers in CONNECTED (outcoming).

-## No docs

-I try to keep it simple and easy to understand.
-May be counter-intuitive for some, but concise high-quality code speaks for itself.
-There're no comments and little indirection.
-Read the source if you wish, leave an issue if it's not enough or you want to add or fix something.